Home / Practice Resources / Continuing Competence / Competence Program Manual

 Remember that your learning activities must be between December 1st and November 30th of the following year.

-We have three resources to help you with tracking and verifying your learning:
+We have two resources to help you with tracking and verifying your learning:

 - For courses/workshops/webinars and mentoring, use the Verification of Learning form as proof of completing your learning activity.